 Listed below are the challenges which limit the potential of a Facial RecognitionSystem to go that extra mile.

-IlluminationFor instance, a slight change in lighting conditions cause a significant challenge for automated face recognition and can have a significant impact on its results.
-If the illumination tends to vary, then; even if the same individual gets captured with the same sensor and with an almost identical facial expression and pose, the results that emerge may appear quite different.
+Illumination stands for light variations.
+The slight change in lighting conditions cause a significant challenge for automated face recognition and can have a significant impact on its results.
+If the illumination tends to vary, the same individual gets captured with the same sensor and with an almost identical facial expression and pose, the results that emerge may appear quite different.

 Facial Recognition Systems are highly sensitive to pose variations.
 The pose of a face varies when the head movement and viewing angle of the person changes.
 The movements of head or differing POV of a camera can invariably cause changes in face appearance and generate intra‐class variations making automated face recognition rates drop drastically.
 It becomes a challenge to identify the real face when the rotation angle goes higher.
 It may result in faulty recognition or no recognition if the database only has the frontal view of the face.

-Existing state-of-the-art methods of facial recognition rely on ‘too-deep’ Convolutional Neural Network (CNN) architecture which are very complex and unsuitable for real-time performance on embedded devices.
+Existing state-of-the-art facial recognition methods rely on ‘too-deep’ Convolutional Neural Network (CNN) architecture which is very complex and unsuitable for real-time performance on embedded devices.

 An ideal face recognition system should be tolerant of variations in illumination, expression, pose, and occlusion.
 It should be scalable to a large number of users with a need for capturing minimal images during registration while doing away with complex architecture at the same time.